cdl-geneseo/geneseo-dictionary/B/Buttplug.md

 # Buttplug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Buttplug

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN: Stupid person; &quot;You buttplug!
 You don't wasch colors with whites.&quot; S95 buttplug: Obs.
 S99